Aditya130805/MonopolyDeal/README.md

 - Fix 'card being cut while dragging' in Safari
 - Fix the hover state persisting after an invalid drop, resetting it without requiring a new hover
 - Bring back the fan effect for opponent's cards
-- Implement Sly Deal, ForcedDeal, Deal Breaker, Double The Rent, and Just Say No
+- Implement Deal Breaker, Double The Rent, and Just Say No
 - Improve the animation displayed in the background highlighting the action that's been played
 - Potentially elevate the placement of card notification if an error is already being displayed, so they don't overlap
 - Implement smooth card going from deck to player's hand animation for picking up any cards at the start of their turn / pass go